Now I am eighty plus

 I did not earn a university degree until after my fiftieth birthday.
 While I was working for a Master’s degree in Peace Studies the Berlin Wall came down.
 A German graduate of the university sent an actual piece of the wall to the faculty.
 Although it was a mere lump of tired concrete, we passed it to one another in silent awe, as if it were the Crown Jewels from the Tower of London!
 And I recalled my adventures smuggling Bibles into Communist countries in Europe, now being liberated from the severe control of atheism.

 After I retired on my 70th birthday, a good friend suggested that I write down my wide-ranging insights into the practical lessons of the Bible.
 “Just keep writing,” he advised; “and one day someone else will publish it.”
 Since then I have done just that, typing up one or two short blogs each week.
 Many of them have now been posted on websites in the U.K., also in Poland and China with a parallel translation.

-By the time I am 80 I hope to live peacefully, enjoying great-grandparenthood and still walking my dog along the beach and in the park.
+Now I am past 80 I hope to live peacefully, enjoying great-grandparenthood and taking walks along the beach and in the park.
 I shall be very contented never travelling abroad but regularly eating my wife’s cooked meals, made from her many international recipes.